alces-software/flight-appliance-docs/docs/source/apps/apps.rst

  .. image:: appinstaller.jpg
      :alt: Launch software packager

 .. note:: Applications installed via the Linux packager are installed on the cluster login node only.
-We recommend using the **Alces Gridware** packaging system for installing applications to be used across multiple cluster nodes.
+We recommend using the **Alces Gridware** packaging system for installing applications to be used across multiple cluster nodes (see below sections for resolving this).

 Shared cluster applications